mlevans0/overleaf-server-docs/docs/index.md

 Whether you're an administrator setting up Overleaf for your organization or a user looking to leverage Overleaf's collaborative features for document creation for your lab, this documentation will walk you through the necessary steps to install, configure, and utilize {{ versions['community-edition-short'] }} and {{ versions['server-pro-short'] }} as an on-premise solution.

+!!! question

+    Does your business or research organization need enhanced security, central administration, collaboration features, and Git integration?
+Overleaf offers {{ versions['server-pro-short'] }}, an enterprise solution for teams of 10 or more.
+[Talk to us](https://www.overleaf.com/for/enterprises).

 ## What is the difference between {{ versions['server-pro-short'] }} and {{ versions['community-edition-short'] }}?

 Overleaf has two on-premise solutions - {{ versions['server-pro-short'] }} and {{ versions['community-edition-short'] }}.
 Both versions run in Docker containers, isolating them from other applications on the same host.
 This provides an additional layer of security by preventing potential cross-application attacks.
 They have also been designed to run on air-gapped servers, which means they can be completely isolated from other networks, including the Internet.
 Docker provides tooling for transferring the application from an internet-connected to an air-gapped environment.
 After the initial download, no internet connection is required, significantly reducing the risk of external threats.